MeTaNoV/model-training/README.md

 * To run any of the seed scripts you can use the `seed.sh` script.
 It will run any of the python script in a docker container
     * Run: `./seed.sh <script>.py`
     * Once the data is seeded you can test against a local or live deployment of the coordinator

+### HTTPS

+* By default, the service uses http.
+To support https, you must have a domain name and an SSL certificate from a certificate authority.
+Once you have the certificate you can either directly update the service to use https or configure a reverse proxy with https.
+To update the service to use https, simply provide the ssl_keyfile and ssl_certfile params to app.run() at the bottom of coordinator.py.
+ If you directly update the server to use https you might want to change the default port to 443.
+You can change this in app.run(), the deployment script (update the firewall), and docker-compose (for local usage)

+### M1 Mac
+* Images built for arm64 architectures cannot be run on google cloud.
+To fix this issue, you must build your containers to run on amd64 architectures.
+Before building any containers or running the deploy script run the following:
+`export DOCKER_DEFAULT_PLATFORM=linux/amd64`